Timeline: Egypt since January protests

 -- The Muslim Brotherhood's FJP say they have received about 40 percent of votes cast for party lists in the second round of voting.

-December 23 - Thousands of Egyptians rally in Cairo and other cities to demand that the military give up power, and vent their anger after 17 people are killed in days of protests.

-December 28 - Mubarak arrives in court on a hospital trolley as his trial resumes after a two month recess.

-December 30 - Egypt's police raid U.S.-backed pro-democracy groups, drawing criticism from Washington which hints it could review its $1.3 billion of military aid to Egypt.
+December 30 - Egypt's police raid U.S.-backed pro-democracy groups, drawing criticism from Washington which hints it could review its $1.3 billion in military aid.